 The desire for sex in-of-itself points to the ingredients within God’s creation.
 How does sex point to God?
 To see this we need to back up and ask two pressing questions – what is a human person and where did a human person come from?

 To answer these fundamental questions we have to start with basic logic.
 First, it makes sense that when you encounter a sophisticated, highly important machine that you didn’t create, the logical thing to do would be to carefully read the manual from the designer of the machine to understand how it works and how to use it.
-The really dumb thing would be to not pay any attention to the designer’s instructions and instead declare you know best the purpose and function of the machine.
-This is also highly arrogant.
-To think you know more about a complex machine than the designer of that machine just speaks how self-absorbed a person must be.
+It would be highly bizarre to not pay any attention to the designer’s instructions and instead declare you know best the purpose and function of the machine.
 The main reason why it would be wise to listen to the designer over yourself is that you will likely misunderstand the very purpose of what the machine is designed to do all the while causing a breakdown to the machine itself.